axelvaldez/radical-companies/_posts/Blog/2022-08-08-radical-companies-solve-problem-faster-that-fiat-business.markdown

  <p>It's a loss that is experienced every time a message goes up and down the chain.
 If the message traverses three times, you can experience anywhere from 5% to 15%.
 It can be even worse if a critical part of the information gets lost or &ldquo;softened&rdquo; as it moves up and down the chain.
 Without it, people may not even understand the message.
 So, a a &ldquo;clarification&rdquo; meeting is called.
 This means that <span class="_paradigm">FIAT</span> organizations attempt to combat information loss with more time loss.</p>

 <h1>Dealing with Loss</h1>
  <p>For each of these problems there are a host of patches people have devised to combat them: stand-up meetings, Agile, managing by walking around, and open-door management.
-The list is almost endless and all of them are fundamental to <span class="_paradigm">FIAT</span> hierarchies.
-It is a 19th century way of running a business.
+The list is almost endless and is endemic to <span class="_paradigm">FIAT</span> hierarchies and its 19th century way of running a business.
 But we don&rsquo;t have to accept these mind-numbing &ldquo;solutions&rdquo; anymore.</p>
  <p>Now if I just said, &ldquo;throw out this old way of doing stuff,&rdquo; it would imply a painful loss that has to be mourned.
-Alternatively, we can reframe them as learning experiences that catapulted us into a better life.</p>
+Alternatively, we can reframe them as learning experiences that can catapult us into a better life.</p>

 <h1>The RADICAL Model</h1>
  <p>In the <span class="_paradigm">RADICAL</span> model, communications would look something like this,</p>